 So from Saturday until Thursday, we were in Antigua cupping tables and tables of coffees.
 These tables were mostly assembled of day pickings from the same farm.
 For example, we tasted 35 different lots of Hunapu, a community project we've had on our menu for the past two years.
 Of those 35 lots, we select the ones that we score the highest on the cupping table to assemble the volumes we'd like to fulfill.
 Sometimes, a lot of the coffees will taste the same, which is a good sign; however, we're looking for the standouts, so focus and fatigue play a big factor in our selections.

 Hunapu is a community project around Antigua that's made up of small holder producers.
-Essentially what that means is a whole bunch of producers will sell their coffee cherries to the same station, they'll turn around and sell those to Bella Vista, the mill we work directly with, and Bella Vista will process, dry, mill and export the coffee.
-It's very traditional in Guatemalan culture to divide your assests up evenly amongst your children in your will.
-This has lead to farms splitting and shrinking, and thus a lot of producers have very small plots of land and cant go to market on their own.
+Essentially what that means is a whole bunch of producers will sell their coffee cherries to the same station.
+Then they'll turn around and sell those to Bella Vista, the mill we work directly with.
+Bella Vista will then process, dry, mill and export the coffee.
+It's very traditional in Guatemalan culture to divide your assets up evenly amongst your children in your will.
+This has lead to farms splitting and shrinking, and thus a lot of producers have very small plots of land and cannot go to market on their own.

 Buena Vista is a farm in Antigua we've purchased from for the third year in a row now.
 It's consistent, it's sweet, and honestly it sells out faster than most of our coffees.
 The profile is really sweet, balanced and approachable.
 The farm is owned by Luis Pedro Zelaya Zamora, who is our point of contact and the owner of Bella Vista.
 His family has been in the coffee industry for generations and has been a positive force in Guatemalan coffee quality and production.

 Pulcal is a new offering we're bringing in this year.
 We're excited about it for a few reasons.
-One of the evenings that we were cupping, we were all the sudden rushed out the door in between tables to go and tour a farm before the sun set.
+One of the evenings we were cupping, we were all of a sudden rushed out the door in between tables to go and tour a farm before the sun set.
 I didn't really know the urgency, but it turned into a very memorable trip.
-We pulled into Pulcal (Cremona de Pulcal, for full) and were immediately greeted by an amazing canopy of old growth trees which seemed to stretch to the sky, we passed dozens of cows and finally stopped when we reached a beautiful, old home.
-We welcomed ourselves in, being led by Luis Pedro, and soon found ourselves in a dining room, with his Aunt Maria and her guests, eating cookies and coffee.
-At the end of a long dining table sat a coffee legend, George Howell, his with Laurie and Chris, a gentleman from their roasterie.
+We pulled into Pulcal (Cremona de Pulcal, in full) and were immediately greeted by an amazing canopy of old growth trees which seemed to stretch to the sky.
+We passed dozens of cows and finally stopped when we reached a beautiful, old home.
+We welcomed ourselves in, being led by Luis Pedro, and soon found ourselves in a dining room with his Aunt Maria and her guests, eating cookies and coffee.
+At the end of a long dining table sat a coffee legend, George Howell, with Laurie and Chris, a gentleman from their roastery.

 We left Pulcal, went back to the lab and cupped two more tables of coffee.
 I swear they were all sweeter after that experience.

 If you ever find yourself in Antigua, you must eat as much avocado and/or guacamole as you can.
 We learned that Guatemala is one of the birth places of the avocado, and has heirloom varietals growing wild, similar to Ethiopia for coffee.
-They are so fresh, so flavorful and so delicious, they'll blow your mind.
+They are so fresh, so flavourful and so delicious, they will blow your mind.
 Hopefully our Guatemalan coffees will have a similar affect when they arrive this year.